nguyandy/userpwplus/README.md

 Enforcing a Stronger Password Policy in Linux

 The program is designed to introduce a new password policy to the Linux operating system via a loadable kernel module.
-The program also introduces a manual page that is a guide to the installed module.

 - The user-level application was designed using the C++ language